satish-pola/tick/README.md

 Make sure to create "meta", "data" and "wal" directories and change ownership to influxdb.
 At line 24:
  [meta]
- # Where the metadata/raft database is stored
     dir = "/home/tick/influxdb/meta"

 At line 43:
 [data]
- # The directory where the TSM storage engine stores TSM files.
     dir = "/home/tick/influxdb/data"

     # The directory where the TSM storage engine stores WAL files.